 Considering these factors, no two accidents will ever be identical, so no two injury settlements will ever be identical.
 And despite what some attorneys would have you believe, there is no perfect formula or multiplier that can be used to calculate your settlement amount.
 Each car accident lawsuit is tailored to each particular situation.

 Your car accident settlement amount will typically be based on the following factors:

 - Medical bills

 - Pain and suffering

 - Loss of consortium

-Depending on the severity of your accident, a minor rear end collision compared to a cataclysmic crash, your accident settlement could vary anywhere from lower 4-figures up to the million-dollar range.
+Depending on the severity of your accident, a minor rear-end collision compared to a cataclysmic crash, your auto accident settlement could vary anywhere from lower 4-figures up to the million-dollar range.
 This article will cover the most common injuries our car accident lawyers often encounter so you can compile a potential estimate about your own situation.

 Car accidents can cause head injuries as minor as a basic concussion or as serious as a full-on TBI (traumatic brain injury).
 Oftentimes, victims won’t even know they have suffered a head injury until days or even weeks after their accident.
 Head injuries can cause several different types of symptoms, such as speech impairment, sudden behavioral or emotional shifts, motor function issues, or memory loss.
 The settlement amount you receive will largely depend on the severity of your head injury.

-While the majority of neck injuries are more an annoyance than life-threatening, some neck injuries can leave victims debilitating for months on end.
-Serious injuries to the spinal cord, nerves, or the vertebrae in the neck can lead to high-dollar settlements to compensate car crash victims.
-More minor injuries though will certainly be far lower settlements, as you can see below:
+While the majority of neck injuries are more of an annoyance than a life-threatening condition, some can leave victims debilitated for months on end.
+Serious injuries to the spinal cord, nerves, or vertebrae in the neck can lead to high-dollar settlements to compensate car crash victims.
+More minor injuries will likely result in far lower settlements.